skeeto/skeeto.github.com/_posts/2016-10-27-An-Array-of-Pointers-vs-a-Multidimensional-Array.markdown

 uuid: d1302ff9-f958-3486-134d-01c8ab84aa51
 ---

-In a C program, suppose I have a table of color names.
+In a C program, suppose I have a table of color names of similar length.
 There are two straightforward ways to construct this table.
 The most common would be an array of `char *`.

 ~~~c
 char *colors_ptr[] = {